 Your motor home has a self-contained "double holding tank" drainage system.
 Waste water from the toilet flows into the "black water" tank; and waste from the shower, vanity, and sink enters the "gray water" tank.
-Both tanks are heated and may be used while in transit.
+Both tanks can be used while in transit.